GalaxAI/afterhourspapers/ding/lora/README.md

 The paper has a lot of math that can be skipped.
 The whole idea is that we scale the learning rate differently for the A and B matrices.\
 The paper proposes the scale to be ($\eta_{b} \div \eta_{a} ) =  2^4 $.
+It results in 2x faster convergence and sometimes in extra performance.

 ### Coming later, maybe...